ktgnair/ktgnair.github.io/LearnedThings.md

 One way of doing that is using UNIX command which is shown in the below block
 > ls -l filename

+My first way of doing the code was using fseek()
+What fseek() does is that it helps us to move the file pointer position to a given location.

+> Syntax:int fseek(FILE *pointer, long int offset, int position)
+where position provides us 3 options those are SEEK_END : It denotes end of the file.
+SEEK_SET : It denotes starting of the file.
+SEEK_CUR : It denotes file pointer’s current position.